Getting started with 3D models

 Some level of formatting will likely be possible within the software you have used to build the model, but it might also be worth refining your model in a separate package such as Meshlab or Blender.
 Both are free to use and open source but there are also lots of paid options available such as ZBrush.

-Make sure you clearly caption your model, as you would any figure, so as to allow users to get the most out of their interaction.
+As you would any figure, clearly caption your model, to allow users to get the most out of their interaction.
 For instance, pointing out features or specific points that might not be at first evident.

-You’ve produced an engaging and accessible digital output, so get the word out!
+You have produced an engaging and accessible digital output, so get the word out.